Fo00oX/craw/README.md

 ## Docker
 In order to enable the possibility of having the **craw-cli** application running on any system independently, it is possible to use Docker for the deployments.

-### Dockerfile
-There is a `Dockerfile` included within the root of the project folder which is required in order to build the Docker image.

 ### Start script
 The `start.sh` (MacOS & Linux) and `start.ps1` (Windows) scripts are useful in order to manage the application container.